-*- coding: utf-8 -*- # Ruby # print Ruby version from within Ruby script p RUBY_VERSION # "1.9.73"

 Split a string into a array.

-Ruby does not automatically convert between strings and integers like Perl.
+Ruby does not automatically convert between strings and integers.

 # -*- coding: utf-8 -*- # ruby # decimal number must end with dot and digit p 5/2 # 2 p 5/2.0 # 2.5 p 5/2. # syntax error, unexpected end-of-input, expecting '('

-To find the methods of a thing, use the method methods.
-Example:
+To find the methods of a thing, use the method methods

 Method name ending in “!” means it changes the variable's value.
 For example,

 In Ruby, variables do not need declaration.
 Variable does not have a type.
-Values do have types.
-The type is a the class they belong to.
+Values do have type.
+The type is the class they belong to.

 Finding the type of a value.